jollyjerr/knowledge/math/calculus/optimization.md

 1 - 1/x = undefined <-- a critical point exists at x = 0
 ```

+Keep in mind the [zero product property](../algebra/equations.md) when solving
+for critical points, it comes up a lot.

 ## First Derivative Test

 You can use the behavior of a functions first derivative to define local